 Show your Hokie pride by giving back

 Lending a hand is just part of being a Hokie, and there are many ways that you can support the efforts of the college, your department, and current students.
 Each option is unique and helps makes a difference — just like you!
+Please note that many events and activities are temporarily suspended due to the COVID-19 pandemic.

 It’s easy and it’s the first step to getting and staying engaged.
 We want to stay in touch and let you know what’s happening in the college and your department, so please keep your contact information up to date.